tdecaluwe/node-edifact/README.md

 Currently supported functionality:

-* A stream parser reading UN/EDIFACT messages.
+* An ES6 streaming parser reading UN/EDIFACT messages.
 * Provide your own hooks do get the parser to do something useful.
 * Construct structured javascript objects from UN/EDIFACT messages.
 * Support for the UNA header and custom separators.